Concord (video game): Sales

-Upon release, Concord failed to exceed 700 simultaneous players on Steam.
-Will Nelson of PCGamesN noted that compared to Helldivers 2, a multiplayer game released by Sony in the same year, Concord's player count was much lower than the 400,000 Steam players Helldivers 2 attracted at launch.
-Nelson attributed Concord's poor performance to a lack of uniqueness and a high price while competing in a heavily saturated market dominated by free-to-play games like Overwatch 2 and Valorant.
-One week after launch, on August 29, the game had 162 simultaneous players on Steam.
+Upon release, Concord peaked at around 700 simultaneous players on Steam.
+Will Nelson of PCGamesN noted that compared to Helldivers 2, a multiplayer game released by Sony in the same year, Concords player count was much lower than the 400,000 Steam players Helldivers 2 attracted at launch.
+Nelson attributed Concords poor performance to a lack of originality and a high price tag while competing in a heavily saturated market dominated by free-to-play games like Overwatch 2 and Valorant.

+On August 29, one week after launch, the game had 162 simultaneous players on Steam.
 It was estimated that less than a week after release, the game had sold a total of around 25,000 units, with sales of 10,000 on Steam and 15,000 on PlayStation.
 Due to the magnitude of its commercial failure, it is cited by various publications, including The Guardian, PC Gamer, ComicBook.com, and Insider Gaming, as one of the biggest failures in video game history.

 Shutdown

 On September 3, Sony announced that Concord would be taken offline and that all copies of the game that had been sold up to that point would be refunded, citing that "aspects of the game and our initial launch didn't land the way we'd intended" and that they would "explore options, including those that will better reach our players".
 The game was delisted from digital storefronts, and the game's servers went offline just after 17:00 (UTC) on September 6, 2024.

-The swift shutdown was attributed to several factors, including Concords failure to differentiate itself from established hero shooter games like Overwatch and Apex Legends, its lack of innovative gameplay mechanics, its generic character roster, and its poor map design.
+The swift shutdown was attributed to several factors, including Concords failure to differentiate itself from established hero shooter games like Overwatch and Apex Legends, its lack of innovative gameplay mechanics, its unappealing character roster, and its poor map design.
 The game also faced criticism for being a full-priced release in a genre where most competitors are free-to-play, as well as its eight-year development cycle making it feel outdated upon release, with it struggling to align with evolving market trends and player expectations.

 Due to the commercial failure of the game, its game director Ryan Ellis announced to Firewalk's staff that he would be stepping down from his game director role and moving into a support role instead.
 In October 2024, Sony shut down the game permanently and closed Firewalk Studios.
 This made Concord the second shortest-living online game to date, eclipsed only by the eight-day service life of The Culling 2.